 20 score = cosine(seed_vector, fixture_vectors[question])

-The assistant shouldn't response-cache live order state or actions at any threshold.
+The assistant shouldn't response-cache live incident state or actions at any threshold.
 Even for a public-policy question, a cached answer must be from the same release scope.

 This decision procedure checks the non-negotiable rules first.
 Only an eligible, same-scope request reaches the similarity threshold.